 To help you determine how cremation costs compare and what you can expect to pay for direct cremation, we have outlined below a table of average direct cremation prices by city.

 Direct Cremation is the least expensive cremation disposition option.
-A direct cremation service is a basic service package where the deceased is collected and cremated, and the cremated remains are returned directly to the legal next of kin or designated person.
+It is a basic service package in which the deceased is collected and cremated, and the cremated remains are returned directly to the legal next of kin or designated person.

 The funeral service provider conducts no ceremony.